 Don Romesburg Prize

-The Committee on Lesbian, Gay, Bisexual & Transgender History (CLGBTH) will award the Don Romesburg Prize for outstanding K-12 curriculum in lesbian, gay, bisexual, transgender, and/or queer history created in 2021 or 2022.
-The Bérubé Prize is underwritten by the GLBT Historical Society in San Francisco, CA.
+The Committee on Lesbian, Gay, Bisexual & Transgender History (CLGBTH) will award the Don Romesburg Prize for outstanding K-12 curriculum in lesbian, gay, bisexual, transgender, and/or queer history created in 2023 or 2024.
+The Prize is underwritten by the GLBT Historical Society in San Francisco, CA.

 Prize Committee: